ElazarK/content-docs/scripts/CBPBanHash.md

-This script Ban/blacklist a hash in CBEP/Bit9.
+Bans/blacklists a hash in CBEP/Bit9.
 ## Script Data
 ---